T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Related Work

 Specifically, adversarial attacks on diffusion models can be further categorized based on the location where perturbations are applied~\cite{truong2025attacks}.
 These include input image-based \cite{salman2023raising,shan2023glaze,zhang2023robustness,yu2024step}, text prompt-based \cite{zhuang2023pilot,zhang2024revealing,liu2023discovering,kou2023character,liu2023riatig,yang2024mma,yang2024sneakyprompt,gao2023evaluating}, and fine-tuning image-based attacks \cite{liang2023adversarial,liang2023mist,zhu2024watermark,van2023anti,kang2025sita}.
 Our work is most closely related to the text prompt-based attacks, which manipulate textual prompts to induce unintended or harmful content.

 Text prompt-based attacks on T2I models have been extensively studied.
 A major goal of these attacks is to misalign the generated image with the original prompt, often by degrading visual quality or altering content semantics.
 For instance, QueryFreeAdv~\cite{zhuang2023pilot} appends optimized characters to reduce embedding similarity with the original prompt, shifting the generated content without querying the whole model.
 SAGE~\cite{liu2023discovering} leverages an LLM to generate semantically natural suffixes to mislead the model generation toward unintended content.
 Other studies, such as RealWorldAdv~\cite{gao2023evaluating}, exploit common typographic and glyph errors as perturbations to explore real-world robustness vulnerabilities, while CharGrad~\cite{kou2023character} applies visually similar character substitutions to discreetly alter outputs.
 Another line of text prompt-based attacks aims to bypass safety mechanisms and generate targeted or Not-Safe-For-Work (NSFW) content.
 TargetedAdv~\cite{zhang2024revealing} performs gradient-based embedding optimization to bypass keyword detectors and generate images from a specific target category.
 RIATIG~\cite{liu2023riatig} employs genetic algorithms to find imperceptible adversarial prompts that are semantically different yet produce visually similar outputs.
 Meanwhile, MMA-Diffusion~\cite{yang2024mma} uses a multi-modal objective to bypass both text and image filters, while SneakyPrompt~\cite{yang2024sneakyprompt} applies reinforcement learning to efficiently discover adversarial tokens.
 Although these studies collectively reveal that T2I models are highly susceptible to prompt-based adversarial attacks, the adversarial robustness of T2V models remains largely unexplored.
+Furthermore, the direct application of these T2I attack methodologies to the video generation domain typically yields a pronounced degradation in attack efficacy.
+For example, commonly used encoder-level objectives~\cite{zhuang2023pilot} transfer poorly to the video generation setting, where the generation outcome is decoupled from embedding-space displacement.